gerin98/androidGitClient/README.md

-# androidGitClient
+# Android Git Client
 Search and Browse through GitHub repos with this helpful android app.
+Powered by the GitHub REST API, you can find any public repo hosted in GitHub!

 ## Table of Contents
 **[1.
 Main Features](#main-features-bulb)**<br>